hyosung11/Launch-School/Courses/journal.md

 13:48 I took a nap, made fried rice with Omi, ate lunch, and now reviewing, editing, and condensing the Lesson 2 notes before I take the quiz.
 It's useful to do this for me.

 16:01 Took a look at a few more notes at the half of UEFA Women's Euro England 2022 of the quarterfinal match between France and Netherlands.

+19:42 Second reading through closure and it makes more sense with the envelope metaphor.
+Time to put the kids to bed and relax with Sohee.